FREQUENTLY ASKED QUESTIONS

 Is it possible to rent either of the Cafés for a private event?

 The museum is not currently able to accommodate events or large gatherings due to occupancy limitations.
 However, under normal circumstances it is a benefit of Membership at the Benefactor level to reserve either Café Sabarsky or Café Fledermaus for a private event.
 Please call the Membership and Development Department at +1 (212) 994-9491 for more information, and to discuss opportunities to book in the future.

 What are the Book Store and Design Shop hours?

-The Book Store and Design Shop are open to visitors Thursday–Sunday, 11 a.m. to 6 p.m.
+The Book Store and Design Shop are open to visitors Thursday–Monday, 11 a.m. to 6 p.m.
 The shops are also open online and fulfilling orders 24/7 at shop.neuegalerie.org.

 How do I access the shops?